Alternative search engines are a great way to boost your marketing efforts. Here are some of our top picks worth exploring.

 The takeaway

-There’s no denying Google’s power when it comes to online search.
+There’s no denying Google’s power when it comes to the online search experience.

 However, there are a lot of search engines other than Google growing in popularity.

-Yadegar suggests keeping our search engine options open outside of just Google in order to access a variety of “diverse opinions and search results, different content uploaded to different platforms give users a more holistic view on things.”
+Yadegar suggests keeping our search engine options open outside of just Google in order to access a variety of “diverse opinions and search results, different content uploaded to different platforms gives users a more holistic view.”

 This article has been updated and was originally published in October 2021.